Flourish38/mini-cactbot-rs/README.md

 Download the code, [make sure Rust is installed](https://www.rust-lang.org/tools/install), and then simply type `cargo build --release` into your terminal from the `mini-cactbot-rs` directory.
 After a few minutes, this should give you an executable `mini-cactbot` in `./target/release/`, which you can move wherever you like.

 Put your token in a file called `config.(ini|json|yaml|toml|ron|json5)` with the key "token".
-You can also specify admin users in an array with the key "admins".
+You can also specify admin user IDs in an array with the key "admins".
 This is only used for the shutdown command.
 **If you do not do this, then any user will be able to shut down your bot.**

 For example, a file `config.toml` would look like: